MichaelUgwuO/Mechanical-Engineering-Drawings/README.md

 This repository showcases a collection of mechanical engineering drawings created during the Fundamentals of Mechanical Engineering Drawings course.
 It serves as a demonstration of my proficiency in reading, interpreting, and documenting engineering designs.
 The drawings illustrate various machine parts, highlighting my ability to detail complex components accurately.

+## Note: Kindly note that to view the drawings, you may need to scroll down the PDFs.
+Any minor imperfections or distortions present in the PDF files are due to the use of a mobile PDF scanner

 ## Contents

 - **Hand Rail Carrier:** Detailed design of a carrier system for hand rails, focusing on stability and strength.